 To offer protection to children a range of appropriate graded interventions may be needed before physical intervention is applied.
 Most single incidents such as a child throwing a book on the floor or kicking a chair usually only require a verbal intervention from a member of staff.
-In other situations, an intervention can be applied through mechanical and environmental means such as locking doors and stair gates.
+In other situations, an intervention can be Policies & Procedures for the EYFS 2024 (Early Years Alliance 2024)

+applied through mechanical and environmental means such as locking doors and stair gates.
 This usually stops a situation escalating.
-However, there will be some situations where a child places themselves or others in danger which requires an immediate need for the use of both verbal and physical intervention.
-If a single or persistent incident requires a physical intervention such as physical handling from a staff member towards a child, then this is used intentionally to restrict a child's movement against their will.
+However, there will be some situations where a child places themselves or others in danger which requires an immediate need for the use of both verbal and physical intervention. f a single or persistent incident requires a physical intervention such as physical handling from a staff member towards a child, then this is used intentionally to restrict a child's movement against their will.
 In most cases this can be applied through the use of the adult's body gently and safely blocking the child from access to danger or to prevent danger.

-To physically intervene, a practitioner may use "reasonable force" to protect a child from injuring themselves or others.
-Legally a practitioner may also use reasonable force to prevent a child from damaging property.
+To physically intervene, an educator may use "reasonable force" to protect a child from injuring themselves or others.
+Legally an educator may also use reasonable force to prevent a child from damaging property.
 However, we would expect that in instances of damaging physical property a child would only experience a physical intervention if the broken property presented a risk or is high value.